KseniaSOS/Guess-the-Company/README.md

 [Back to top](<#contents>)
 ## Site Structure
 Guess the Company is designed to be simple to use.
-The site consists of 3 main pages: [Home page](index.html), [Rules](rules.html) and [Game](game.html).
+The site consists of 3 main pages: [Homepage](index.html), [Rules Page](rules.html) and [Game Page](game.html).
 All pages of the website have the same body layout: Header and Footer.

 [Back to top](<#contents>)
 ## Design Choices